vknarayan/getting-hot-with-jolokia/README.md

 https://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html

 #### How to activate JMX on a JVM for access with jconsole?
 Note: No settings required on ubuntu, since jconsole can work with default settings.
-But the below settings may be needed for othr OS variants.
+But the below settings may be needed for other OS variants.

 java -Dcom.sun.management.jmxremote \ -Dcom.sun.management.jmxremote.port=9010 \ -Dcom.sun.management.jmxremote.local.only=false \ -Dcom.sun.management.jmxremote.authenticate=false \ -Dcom.sun.management.jmxremote.ssl=false \ -jar Notepad.jar